Modifying the Resultparser¶

 We will now take a look at how the scripts work, how to change them to fit your own goals and how to write your own.

 The function is applied to every benchmark 'run' individually.
-It gathers the data for a particular run in basically three steps:
+It gathers the data for a particular run in three steps:

 - Read the relevant input files